Customer query goes to the heart of some key distinctions among wild Pacific salmon species

 This explains why omega-3s levels are usually highest in salmon that come from and return to the coldest rivers, and swim in the coldest ocean waters.

-King salmon have the highest omega-3 levels of all Pacific salmon species because they favor deeper, colder waters during the ocean phase of their lives.
+King salmon have the highest omega-3 levels of all Pacific salmon species in part because they favor deeper, colder waters during the ocean phase of their lives.